Viveks-Practice/Talk/README.md

 There are a set number of celebrity and game character personas available in the app.
 New personas are added each week!

-### Note

-The code for this project is private as this is currently a live product.
-If you wish to review my codebase, please reach out to me at viveks_@hotmail.com

-and I would be happy to show you!

 ## Purchases

 There are items for sale in the app: Personas with images that change as you message